 Quise holds an administrative credential as well as a Master’s Degree in Social Justice and Equity in Education from UC, Berkeley.
 She brings over 16 years of experience working as both a teacher and administrator in independent and public schools.
 Previously, she worked as the Director of Inclusivity and Community Building at Burke’s School.
 She is currently the Elementary Division Head at Prospect Sierra School.

 Josephine Saunders has been an educator for over 25 years.
 She has served in schools in the UK, Boston, Washington DC, and San Francisco.
-She is currently the Director of Diversity Equity and Inclusion at SF Day School and serves on the Advisory Board at Breakthrough San Francisco.
+She is currently the Associate Head of School at Presidio Hill School and serves on the Advisory Board at Breakthrough San Francisco.
 Her previous roles have included classroom teacher, Lower School Director, New Service Teacher Coach, and an Equity and Inclusion Coach.

-Anthony has been an educator for 17 years and is the founder of Witte’s End Consulting.
+Anthony has been an educator for over 20 years and is the founder of Witte’s End Consulting.
 He holds a BA in Asian Studies from UC Berkeley and a Master’s degree in Education, Equity and Social Justice, from SF State University.
-Currently, he serves on the board of POCIS and the Center for Progressive Education.
+Currently, he serves on the board of 18Doors and Sequoia Living.
 He is also a co-author of Diversity Work in Independent Schools: The Practice and the Practitioner.
 Previously, he served as the Director of Inclusion at Children’s Day School in SF.

 Workshops & Services